clsjev/churn-prediction-using-combined-data/README.md

 After preprocessing they are trained in a combined model, after which they separately predict and interpret the data.

-In /notebook another simple XGBoost model is uploaded for comparison.
+(In ../notebook another simple XGBoost model is uploaded for comparison.)

 The python scripts to prepare the data, train, evaluate, predict and interpret the model, are stored in ../scripts.